-TOME’s 2nd team school was attended by: Alessandro Nannini, Alexander Huber (online), Jan Tvrz, Jana Ředinová, Jana Švadlenková, Jindra Kubíčková, Jo Hedesan, Lenka Řezníková, Lucie Storchová, Marcela Slavíková, Martin Žemla, Márton Szentpéteri, Ondřej Kříž, Petr Pavlas, Vojtěch Kaše, Vladimír Urbánek (guest).
+TOME’s 2nd team school was attended by: Alessandro Nannini, Alexander Huber (online), Jan Tvrz, Jana Ředinová, Jana Švadlenková, Jindra Kubíčková, Jo Hedesan, Lenka Řezníková, Lucie Storchová, Marcela Slavíková, Martin Žemla, Márton Szentpéteri, Ondřej Kříž, Petr Pavlas, Vojtěch Kaše, and Vladimír Urbánek (guest).

-Here you can find summaries of the talks presented over the three days of the School.
+Below you can find summaries of the talks presented over the three days of the School.

-DAY 1 – Intellectual-historical Group
+DAY 1 – Intellectual-Historical Group

 - Petr Pavlas – Evolution of Metaphors as a History of Cultural Ideas.
 The Case of the Circle/Sphere Metaphor before 1630